With so many personal planners on the market (as well as Happy Planner options) it is hard to know which planner sizes you need.

-Making a DIY Planner leaves some of the finer points of design up to you.
+Making a custom planner with a Printable Planner Companion Kit leaves some of the finer points of design up to you.
 Do you want your dashboard and dividers to be printed on card stock or heavyweight papers?

 Once you know what you are using the printable for, you will know what type of paper you want to print on.